beamerboi/beamerboi/README.md

-### Hi there 👋
-A software engineer that can work with Java, Typescript, C# and Python.
+### Something about me.
+Maybe.
-I do boxing on my freetime, I like to read books too (mostly biographies and history), and I also enjoy watching sports (UFC and Football).
+I like to work on some cool shit, and I also like to train BJJ.

-- 🌱 I’m currently learning Rust
-- 📫 How to reach me in X: @jemi3I
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I hate coffees